 You need this budget even if you are not making ends meet and your expenses outweigh your income.

 One HUGE part of this budget MUST be savings.
-You should be saving for emergencies, expected events that will be coming up (i.e. sinking funds), and the future.
+You should be saving for emergencies, expected events coming up (i.e., sinking funds), and the future.

-The big, scary future is coming at one point (hopefully) and you will need money to live on.
-Even if you can’t put a lot into a retirement fund- try to put away at least $5 a month into a retirement account to get your future started.
+The big, scary future is coming at one point (hopefully), and you will need money to live on.
+So even if you can’t put a lot into a retirement fund- try to put away at least $5 a month into a retirement account to get your future started.

 But I already have a budget!

 Great!
 Awesome!
-Even if you are like me and have a very specific budget that you follow every month its a good idea to revisit you budget, your savings allocations and your new needs.
-After all, life happens and things change.
+Even if you are like me and have a particular budget that you follow every month, it’s a good idea to revisit your budget, savings allocations, and new needs.
+After all, life happens, and things change.
 Now is a great time to look at your budget and reevaluate if it is still working.
 Are there new sinking funds you need to start?
 Are you able to raise your savings or your charitable giving?
 Now is the time to make this happen.

 Let’s do this!
-Happy New Year’s!
-2020 should be a year filled with joy, peace and serenity for all of you.
+Happy New Year!
+2020 should be a year filled with joy, peace, and serenity for all of you.